argoproj/argo-cd/docs/user-guide/sync-waves.md

 During pruning of resources, resources from higher waves are processed first before moving to lower waves.
 If, for any reason, a resource isn't removed/pruned in a wave, the resources in next waves won't be processed.
 This is to ensure proper resource cleanup between waves.

-Note that there's currently a delay between each sync wave in order give other controllers a chance to react to the spec change that we just applied.
-This also prevent Argo CD from assessing resource health too quickly (against the stale object), causing hooks to fire prematurely.
-The current delay between each sync wave is 2 seconds and can be configured via environment variable `ARGOCD_SYNC_WAVE_DELAY`.
+Note that there's currently a delay between each sync wave in order to give other controllers a chance to react to the spec change that we just applied.
+This also prevents Argo CD from assessing resource health too quickly (against the stale object), causing hooks to fire prematurely.
+The current delay between each sync wave is 2 seconds that can be adjusted by setting the `ARGOCD_SYNC_WAVE_DELAY` environment variable in the argocd-application-controller deployment.